GeoSn0w/Osiris-Jailbreak/README.md

 ### Curent Development (Help needed)
 -> Test on iOS 11.2.1 iPod Touch 6th Generation and iPhone 6 iOS 11.3.1

+May take multiple attempts for the exploit to run properly.

 ### What works:
 <ul>